 But before you do, find out if Equity Crowdfunding is for youLink opens in a new windowLink opens in a new window, and do your research to make sure your business is readyLink opens in a new windowLink opens in a new window.

 “Crowdfunding has given us more than 2,000 supporters and early customers… Securing finance has allowed me to fund an idea I had as a teenager into a business that’s about to transform an industry.”

 Get a government-backed loan

 Most debt funding will require you to meet a number of strict conditions.
 But there are still some options that don’t involve demonstrating a track record or providing assets as security.

 A Start Up LoanLink opens in a new windowLink opens in a new window is a government-backed personal loan (as opposed to a business loan) of £500 to £25,000.
 You can use it to:

 - start a new business

-- grow an existing business that’s no more than two years old
+- grow an existing business that’s no more than three years old

 The loan is unsecured so you don’t have to use your house or any other asset as security.
 You make repayments over one to five years at a fixed interest rate of 6% per annum.